Seagate/cortx-experiments/Kafka/docs/Kafka.md

 		The details for the configuration parameters can be found at https://zookeeper.apache.org/doc/current/zookeeperStarted.html.
 &nbsp;

-	2. In the <datadir> folder add a file myid and add the node id 1 to the file in the first node.
+	2. In the __dataDir__ folder, add a file __myid__ and add the node id 1 to the file in the first node.
 (This must be a single integer value).
-	Similarly, for nodes 2 and 3, add their respective ids in <datadir>/myid file on the respective nodes.
+	Similarly, for nodes 2 and 3, add their respective ids in __dataDir/myid__ file on the respective nodes.
 &nbsp;

 	3. From the kafka directory, start the zookeeper server using the config defined above